BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-You can visit the interactive Lindt Home of Chocolate Museum, which is next to the Lindt & Sprüngli factory.
-Find out about the long journey that cocoa takes from bean to bar on an audio-guided tour and learn about the production process through multimedia exhibitions.
+Visit the interactive Lindt Home of Chocolate Museum, which is next to the Lindt & Sprüngli factory.
+Find out about the long journey that cocoa takes from bean to bar on an audio-guided tour, and learn about the production process through multimedia exhibitions.

 Or check out the 9-meter tall chocolate fountain or stroll the biggest chocolate shop, spread over more than 500 m2..
 But what would a chocolate museum be if you could not do some chocolate tasting?
 Savoring a variety of chocolate delicacies is probably one of the highlights (or is it just me?).
 The Lindt Museum is one of a kind – and perfect for people of any age!